-- → College residence halls close during Thanksgiving Recess, Spring Recess, and between semesters from mid-December through mid-January. - → No food is provided by the cafeteria during these times. - → The Center for International Education and the Resident Assistant on your floor must be notified as soon as possible if a student needs to remain during a school break.
-There is limited break housing available. - → The student might be required to move to another residence hall for security reasons.
+- → College residence halls may close during Thanksgiving Recess, Spring Recess, and between semesters from mid-December through mid-January. - $\rightarrow$ No food is provided by the cafeteria during these times. - → The Center for International Education and the Resident Assistant on your floor must be notified as soon as possible if a student needs to remain during a school break.
+There may be limited break housing available. - $\rightarrow\,$ The student might be required to move to another residence hall for security reasons.